mikejwhitehead/PSConnectWise/README.md

 #PSConnectWise

 Collection of PowerShell functions that interface with ConnectWise's REST API service.
 This project is meant to target the latest general releases of PowerShell (i.e. PS v5.0) and ConnectWise.

 ###Functions
 Goal of the version of v1.0 was to create the minimum required PowerShell functions that is needed to properly create, read, update, and delete a ConnectWise ticket.
+While doing so, develop a core that will easly allow for future functions to be added.

 ######Service Module
 0. `Get-CWServiceTicket`